tainguyen2101/ISS-2/README.md

 ## May 17 2020

 ### New
-* Station.java run the stations
+* Stations.Station.java run the stations
 * Driver.java main class that run
-* Data for each station is sent over a socket from Station.java and received by GUI depends on a port
+* Data for each station is sent over a socket from Stations.Station.java and received by GUI.GUI depends on a port
 * Add 24 hours temperature graph (reset everyday)
 * Add date and time
 * 30 days worth of data generated.

 ### Future Implementation
-* Reduce redundancy in Station java Thread method somehow.
+* Reduce redundancy in Stations.Station java Thread method somehow.
 * Maybe moon phase
 * JUnit testing

 ## May 15 2020

 ### New
-* GUI updated with graph and compass layout
+* GUI.GUI updated with graph and compass layout
-* GUI is updated by a thread through a method
+* GUI.GUI is updated by a thread through a method
-* 5 Thread running and update the 5 tabs on GUI
+* 5 Thread running and update the 5 tabs on GUI.GUI

 ### Future Implementation
 * Format the data (data right now come in raw eg. 100 200, need to be divided by 10 or 100)